 With your support we hope to make this a sustainable project as we look to the future.
 We want to improve the quality and quantity of the podcast, and continue to add new resources to www.contemplativecreative.com as well.

-If this sounds like something you are interested in being a part of, please visit www.patreon.com/contemplativecreative, or click the Patreon link on the website’s sidebar.
+If this sounds like something you are interested in being a part of, please visit www.patreon.com/contemplativecreative, or click the Patreon link on the website’s sidebar. – the donation process has been moved to PayPal for a more streamlined process (as of June 2017).

 Like the monks, we lay my bowl at your feet and humbly make this ask.
 Give freely if you are able and willing.
 Any amount is appreciated, and thank you for your support.